criticalscience/criticalscience.github.io/_pages/events.md

 {% endif %}

 ## In the past
+The list of past events is still incomplete.
 {% assign events = past_events | sort: 'date' | reverse %}
 {% for event in events %}
   {% include event.html %}